vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 replaces the previously signed files.
 Then upload them using `cranky dput-sources`:
 ```
-$ cranky dput-sources build xenial:linux-oracle
+$ cranky dput-sources auto xenial:linux-oracle
 ```

-Unless stated otherwise, the default upload destination should always be "build".
+Unless stated otherwise, the default upload destination should always be "auto".
+This will ask SWM which stream the packages should be uploaded to.
 You can find the other possible upload destinations and archive/ppa information by executing the following cranky command:
 ```
 $ cranky list-routing xenial:linux-oracle
 ```